 Read more about Mountain Elgon National Park

-Semuliki forms the meeting point of the Central Africa’s rainforests and East Africa’s savannas.
+Semuliki forms the meeting point of Central Africa’s rainforests and East Africa’s savannas.
 Measuring 220 sq km. the park is one of Africa’s richest areas of floral and faunal diversity.
-It harbors up to 8 primate species of the total 60 mammals.
-One of its popular features are the Sempaya hot springs.
+It harbours up to 8 primate species of a total of 60 mammals.
+One of its popular features is the Sempaya hot springs.
 Tourism activities include: Birdwatching, and Hike to the hot springs.

 Read more about Semuliki National Park